DiamondLightSource/tickit/docs/user/explanations/framework-summary.rst

 ---------------------------

 When we *run* a simulation, we first initialise all our components, devices, adapters and the scheduler.
-The scheduler runs the system through its inital **tick**, updating every device in the system.
+The scheduler runs the system through its initial **tick**, updating every device in the system.
 The scheduler will then run time on, waiting for next time it needs to update system components.